jgiacomini/Tiny.RestClient/README.md

 ## ETag
 The lib support the Entity tag but it's not enabled by default.

 An implementation of IETagContainer is provided.
-It store all data in multiples files.
+It stores all data in multiples files.

 To enable it :
 ```cs